Ridley Athletic Complex

-The Rev. Harold Ridley, S.J.
-Intercollegiate Athletic Complex is a multi-sport facility owned and operated by Loyola University Maryland.
+Ridley Athletic Complex is a stadium owned and operated by Loyola University Maryland.
 It is located 1.5 mi west of the main campus in Baltimore, Maryland, on a 71 acre parcel of land at the southwest corner of the intersection of the Jones Falls Expressway and Coldspring Lane in the Woodberry neighborhood.
 At a total cost of US$62 million, it was the largest capital project in Loyola's history.

 Named after Rev. Harold Ridley, S.J. at the request of an anonymous donor whose $5 million contribution was the most from an individual to the university, the complex consists of a 6,000-seat stadium for Loyola Greyhounds men's and women's soccer and lacrosse, an additional field for its men's rugby union club and eight courts for men's and women's tennis.